Hanzzz123/openway-technical-5/README.md

 # How to Run the Program
 **Perequisites**:
 1. make sure maven, jdk, google chrome is already installed.
+2. Create .env file.
-2. Copy .env.exampe to .env, provide your already registered email and password
+3. Copy .env.exampe to .env, provide your already registered email and password

 ## Instruction for running without docker
 1. In .env file, initialize SELENIUM_MODE to LOCAL